databricks/terraform-provider-databricks/docs/resources/pipeline.md

 * `name` - A user-friendly name for this pipeline.
 The name can be used to identify pipeline jobs in the UI.
 * `storage` - A location on DBFS or cloud storage where output data and metadata required for pipeline execution are stored.
 By default, tables are stored in a subdirectory of this location.
 * `configuration` - An optional list of values to apply to the entire pipeline.
 Elements must be formatted as key:value pairs.
 * `library` blocks - Specifies ipeline code and required artifacts.
-Syntax resembles [library](cluster.md#library-configuration-block) configuration block with the addition of a special `notebook` type of library.
+Syntax resembles [library](cluster.md#library-configuration-block) configuration block with the addition of a special `notebook` type of library that should have `path` attribute.
 * `cluster` blocks - [Clusters](cluster.md) to run the pipeline.
 If none is specified, pipelines will automatically select a default cluster configuration for the pipeline.
 * `continuous` - A flag indicating whether to run the pipeline continuously.
 The default value is `false`.
 * `target` - The name of a database for persisting pipeline output data.
 Configuring the target setting allows you to view and query the pipeline output data from the Databricks UI.